Baanrow/pdf-gallery-artwork-extractor/README.md

 - Each artwork record receives a **confidence score** based on the fields found.
 - Image data is trimmed in JSON to prevent large files — adjust if full output is needed.
 - Built-in filtering ensures robustness across varied catalogs or page structures.
+- This project reflects a reusable structure designed to digitize rich visual and textual content from domain-specific sources like gallery catalogs or educational records.

 ---

 ## 👤 About

 Created by Brett C.
 I develop modular Python automation pipelines that handle real-world document processing, metadata extraction, and scalable backend integrations.
-This project reflects a reusable structure designed to digitize rich visual and textual content from domain-specific sources like gallery catalogs or educational records.